GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/manage-flow.md

 <SQL>;
 ```

 When `OR REPLACE` is specified, if a flow with the same name already exists, it will be updated to the new one.
+Notice that this only affects the flow task itself, and both source and sink tables will not be changed.

 `sink-table-name` is the table name to store the materialized aggregated data.
 It can be an existing table or a new table, `flow` will create the sink table if it doesn't exist.
 But if the table already exists, the schema of the table must match the schema of the query result.

 `expire after` is an optional interval to expire the data from the source table.
 The expiration time is a relative time from the current time (by "current time" we means the physical time of the data arrive the Flow engine).
-For example, `INTERVAL '1 hour'` means the data after 1 hour from the current time will be expired.
-Expired will be dropped directly.
+For example, `INTERVAL '1 hour'` means the data **older** than 1 hour from the current time will be expired.
+Expired data will be dropped directly.

 `SQL` part defines the continuous aggregation query.
 Refer to [Query](./query.md) for the details.
 Generally speaking, the `SQL` part is just like a normal `SELECT` clause with a few difference.